FOSSEE/st-scripts/plotting_data/script.rst

 ..
 R1

-Hello Friens and Welcome to this tutorial on
-"Plotting Experimental data".
+Hello Friends and Welcome to this tutorial on "Plotting Experimental data".

 ..
 L2